-(C) a list of components inspected and serviced, and the type of service; and
+(C) a list of components inspected and serviced, and the type of service;

-(D) the radioactive material license number and
+(D) the inspector’s radioactive material license number; and

-the signature of the individual performing the inspection.
+(E)the signature of the inspector .

 (sss) Therapy-related computer systems for photon-emitting remote afterloader units, teletherapy units, and gamma stereotactic radiosurgery units.
 The licensee shall perform acceptance testing on the treatment planning system of therapy-related computer systems in accordance with published protocols accepted by nationally recognized bodies.
 At a minimum, the acceptance testing shall include, as applicable, verification of the following: